-Canadian statistics reported that Canada ran a $1.0 billion Canadian dollar deficit in February following a downwardly revised $0.4 billion surplus in January which was $0.8 billion Canadian dollars.
+Canadian statistics reported that Canada ran a 1.0 billion Canadian dollar deficit in February following a downwardly revised $0.4 billion surplus in January which was 0.8 billion Canadian dollars.
 The shift to a deficit was contrary to expectations for a modest trimming of the surplus.
 Exports values plunged 2.4%, with declines widespread across sectors.
 Exports excluding energy products were also 2.4% lower.
-Canada is an export driven economy, which means that this decline subtracted from growth.
+Canada is an export-driven economy, which means that this decline is subtracted from growth.

 To make matters worse for USD/CAD bears in the forex market, the U.S. trade deficit narrowed 9.6% to -$43.6 billion in February after widening 8.8% to -$48.2 billion which was revised from -$48.5 billion in January.
 Imports dropped 1.8% after January’s 2.3% jump, breaking a string of 4 straight monthly gains.
 Exports were up 0.2% following a prior 0.8% increase which was revised from 0.6%.

-The first round of economic data in the U.S., for the month of March was mixed, and seemed to barely affect the forex market.
+The first round of economic data in the U.S., for March, was mixed and seemed to barely affect the forex market.
 U.S. ISM manufacturing index slid 0.5 points to 57.2 in March, not as bad as forecast, after rising 1.7 points to 57.7 in February.
 This breaks a string of six straight monthly gains.
 But, the components were mixed.
 The employment component rose to 58.9 after dipping to 54.2 previously.
 New orders fell to 64.5 from 65.1, while new export orders climbed to 59.0 from 55.0.
 Prices paid increased to 70.5 from 68.0 and is the highest since mid-2011.

 Additionally, the U.S. March Market manufacturing index declined to 53.3, following a 54.2 print in February, down from the preliminary reading of 53.4.
 It compares to 51.5 for March 2016.
 This is a third straight month of decline and is the lowest reading since September’s 51.5.
 The employment component declined to the lowest since August.